SvachutaGollavilli/SQL_Data_Warehouse/README.md

 # SQL_Data_Warehouse
 Building a model Data Warehouse using SQL Server, including ETL process, data modeling and analytics.

+The objective is to demonstrate a comprehensive data warehousing and analytics solution from building a datawarehouse to actionable insights.
+It is built to highlight industry best practices in data engineering and analytics.

 ## Building the Data Warehouse

 ### Objective